 At some time in the future, we hope it will be possible to order these online.
 In the meantime, please bear with us.
 Some of these publications can also be purchased from the gift shop at the Basingstoke Canal Centre.

-To order please email Denise Smith at email@example.com.
+Except where indicated, to order please email Roger Cansdale at firstname.lastname@example.org.